 Bancroft Minden Forestry Company (BMFC) has been conducting logging operations on the east end of the Lake, through a legal agreement with the Ontario NDMNRF (Ministry of Northern Development, Mines, Natural Resources and Forestry, formerly MNRF).
 The KLA and municipality have no ability to halt this activity.
-However, as an Association we advocate to protect the safety of our members and minimize damage to the natural environment.
+However, as an Association we have been advocating to protect the safety of our members and minimize damage to the natural environment.

 The KLA will continue to update members are more information is made available to us.